Marketing Tech Retreat 2025

 Customers are everywhere, attention is nowhere, and AI is rewriting the rules of engagement.
 Brands once relied on clicks, campaigns, and linear funnels – but today, discovery happens through summaries, social signals, and AI-driven interactions.
 For marketing and digital leaders, the challenge is clear: how do you meet customers where they are, when “where” is constantly shifting?

 Join Sitecore to explore how the AI revolution demands a new operating blueprint for marketing.
 Moving beyond bolt-on automation, we’ll discuss how leading organisations are re-architecting the way they design, deliver, and measure experiences-where AI acts not as a tool, but as a teammate.
-Learn how to navigate the shift to agentic experiences, reimagine how your brand stays relevant, and create adaptive strategies that thrive in the next era of customer engagement.
+Learn how to navigate the shift to generative experiences, reimagine how your brand stays relevant, and create adaptive strategies that thrive in the next era of customer engagement.

 9:25